Jamie Oliver Butternut Lasagne

 • 4 rashers higher-welfare pancetta (or smoked bacon)

-• 2 handfuls fresh herbs (such as sage, oregano, rosemary, thyme)
+• 2 handfuls fresh herbs (sage, oregano, rosemary, thyme)

 • 1 pinch ground cinnamon